ZeynabRezaei/ZeynabRezaei/README.md

 When I'm not working on my computer, I like to stay updated on tech trends, read interesting books, or travel to new places.
 I also care a lot about helping out in my community and using technology to do good things.

 I love being in nature—it makes me happy.
 Whether it’s hiking in the forest, seeing beautiful flowers, or enjoying the sun, nature is my favorite place to be.
-In my spare time, I enjoy watching TV shows, taking care of my indoor plants, or working out at the gym. also I am a cat mom now, I love spending time with my two kittens Namak and Felfel. 🐈‍⬛❤️
+In my spare time, I enjoy watching TV shows, taking care of my indoor plants, or working out at the gym.
+Also I am a cat mom, I love spending time with my two kittens, Namak and Felfel. 🐈‍⬛❤️

 ## I Currently Work With